mchlvl/starlette-zipkin/README.md

 ## Environment variables

 - `ZIPKIN_AGENT_HOST = "localhost"`
-  - default local host, needs to be set to point at deployed service
+  - default local host, needs to be set to point at the agent that collects traces (e.g. jaeger-agent)
 - `ZIPKIN_AGENT_PORT = "9411"`
-  - default port, where jaeger also listens - no need to adjust
+  - default port, needs to be set to point at the agent that collects traces (e.g. jaeger-agent)
+  - 9411 is default for zipkin client/agent (and jaeger-agent)
   - make sure to make accessible
 - `ZIPKIN_SERVICE_NAME = "service_name"`
-  - default port, where jaeger also listens - no need to adjust
+  - name of the service
 - `ZIPKIN_SAMPLING_RATE = "1.0"`
   - zipkin sampling rate, default samples every call
 - `ZIPKIN_SAMPLED = "1"`